hayone1/exoduschurch-website/content/sermons.md

       'intimacy with the holy spirit' really mean?

-      -Good morning holyspirit- He helps our infirmities.
+      - Good morning holyspirit: He helps our infirmities.

-      -He is the reality of scripture- and the breath
+      - He is the reality of scripture: and the breath

-      -He helps our sanctification- tearing the flesh into the spirit.
+      - He helps our sanctification: tearing the flesh into the spirit.

-      -Can i lose the holy spirit- is my heart beating?
+      - Can i lose the holy spirit: is my heart beating?

       We cover these and more- Dive in and share with a friend and more!🍃🔥